JoelMichaelRutter/wax_crate_MS5/README.md

 # **[Wax Crate](https://wax-crate-ms5.herokuapp.com/)**
 Wax Crate is a business to consumer full stack e-commerce application that sells products (vinyl records).
 It offers the user a single payment transaction when they checkout.
-It’s a hip and cool online record shop.
-It specialises in bringing excellent music (specifically dance music such as house and techno and hip hop) to the masses.
+It’s a hip and cool online record shop, specialising in bringing excellent, high-quality music (specifically dance music including house, techno, and hip hop) to the masses.

-It’s going to be of value to users who love vinyl, collecting records and crate digging to find new music.
-It will almost be hybrid and serve as a sort of music blog/shop as the product details will have personalised descriptions from the store owner about the product on sale with track recommendations.
+It’s going to be of value to users who love vinyl, collecting records and record crate digging to find new music – these users are primarily my target audience.
+It will be a hybrid experience and serve as a shop but with a blog feel as the product details will have personalised descriptions from the store owner about the product on sale with track recommendations – creating an engaging customer experience.

-The user will be able to land on the site, view some information about what the business is about and then there will call to action button contained within the landing page enticing the user in.
+The user will land on the site, view information about what the business is about and then a call to action button named ‘Get digging’ contained within the landing page - enticing the user in.

 ## Table of contents
 * ### [Deployed Site](#deployed-website)